Jinchans/ween-token/README.md

 # ween-token
 Smart contract for Halloween masks on Arbitrum.
 (SANTA hat clone).
 New experimental ERC20 token with semi-NFT properties.
 Based off the meme of OS runescape items.
 Only 1 can be bought or sold at a time.
+Liquidity locked permanently.

 WARNING
 =======